Scan Science and Technology

 Short- and long-term perspectives of Antihypertensive Therapy.
 An introduction.American journal of hypertension, 1993Co-Authors: Alberto ZanchettiAbstract:

 Randomized trials of Antihypertensive Therapy are relatively short in duration (3 to 5 years) and, when based on monitoring of the mortal and morbid events occurring during this period of time, represent short-term perspectives of Antihypertensive Therapy.
 In cases of mild-to-moderate hypertension, however, the goal of Antihypertensive Therapy is not the prevention of impending events but, rather, the avoidance or retardation of cardiovascular lesions.
 These long-term perspectives can only be explored by randomized trials that monitor surrogate endpoints (for example, left ventricular hypertrophy or atherosclerotic plaque development).
 In the future, more and more Antihypertensive drugs will be tested to assess their ability to interfere with both cardiovascular disease and cardiovascular events.

-Asterios Karagiannis – 2nd expert on this subject based on the ideXlab platform
+Asterios Karagiannis – One of the best experts on this subject based on the ideXlab platform.